 Many of the times you read in the newspaper or watch the news on television talking about the storms, reporters and the government ask the public to stay home for safety purposes.
 Ever thought about why they asked us to stay inside?
 Don’t worry if you are not aware of the answers.
 Vedantu has brought detailed notes on the storms to help students understand the topic in detail.

-A storm is the disturbance caused in the atmosphere when the ocean develops a low-pressure zone.
+A storm is a disturbance caused in the atmosphere when the ocean develops a low-pressure zone.
 It brings heavy rain and destruction to the coastal areas.
 But, for the drought-affected areas, it is a blessing in disguise.

 In the notes, Vedantu has also explained the different types of storms, for instance, tornadoes, hail storms, and many more.